Voting FAQs

 Voting in Other States and U.S. Territories

-If you are from another state and wish to vote in that state, please check the state student guides at Campus Vote Project or the ALL IN to Vote website for information about voting in your state.
+If you are from another state and wish to vote in that state, please check the state student guides at Campus Vote Project or the ALL IN to Vote website for the federal government’s Voting and elections webpage for information about voting in your state.

 Citizens from Puerto Rico, Guam, the U.S. Virgin Islands and the Northern Mariana Islands can register to vote in Iowa (and vote for president quadrennially).
 Residents of American Samoa are not eligible to vote for president unless they go through the naturalization process.